 The Disability Advisory Service does not require original copies of your evidence.
 We can accept photocopies or scans as well as emailed files.
 When submitting your evidence, please include your CID number, if possible.

-- To email your file, please send it to firstname.lastname@example.org.
+- To email your file, please send it to the Disability Advisory Service.

 - To submit your evidence by post, please send it to the address on our Contact Us page.

-We strongly advise that all students submitting evidence should make an appointment, so that students can discuss their evidence with an Advisor who be able to advise students what to do next.
+We strongly advise that all students submitting evidence should make an appointment so that students can discuss their evidence with an Advisor who is able to advise students what to do next.